JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/network.md

 ### Provisioning
 For this I use warewulf, it's a pretty modern and straightforward option.
 You define images, the easiest method is to get a shell into them and configure this way.
-Than, for those images you generate per-node overlays.
-The overlays carry everything that is node specific, some settings etc.
+Then, for those images you generate per-node overlays.
+The overlays carry everything that is node specific, settings dependent on the MAC adress, etc.

+### Job Distribution
+For distributing the actual jobs I opted for Slurm, it is the most modern option that is also comprehensive enough.
+Each node has Slurmd installed and the head runs Slurmctld.
+Users can queue up jobs using the `sbatch` command.